cmustuco/crosscheck/README.md

 ```bash
 python crosscheck.py soc.pdf spr.csv out.txt
 ```
-`soc.pdf`: Pathname of the Schedule of Classes PDF file.
+`soc.pdf`: Pathname of the Schedule of Classes CSV file.
 This should come from Kristin.\
 `spr.csv`: Pathname of the StuCo Spreadsheet CSV file.
 This should be maintained by Exec.\
 `out.txt`: An output file will be created on this pathname and will detail all differences found across the SOC and the Spreadsheet.

 ## For StuCo Exec
 The output file lists all the differences found across both documents grouped by course number.
-In its language, SOC means Schedule of Classes, and SPR means the Spreadsheet.
+SOC means Schedule of Classes, and SPR means the Spreadsheet.

 ### Actions to take
 Here's what to do upon each difference found:

 - **Long title, Short title, Description**
     - If the SPR version doesn't seem to be too far off from the SOC version, change the SPR to match the SOC.
 Otherwise, make sure that the SPR version is what the instructors really want and report to Kristin.
-    - Sometimes the SOC PDF can truncate the titles; it's a weakness inherent to SOC's PDF generation; we don't need to care about that.
 - **Day of week, Modality, Instructors**
     - Verify and ask Kristin to change the SOC.
 - **Location, Max Enroll**